simonalbert-book/simonalbert-book.github.io/content/drawings/_index.md

 ---
-description: This is the "Animals" album.
-It has two sub-albums.
-keywords: [Animals, Photos, Cats, Dogs]
+description: Description of various techinques used TODO.
-title: Animals
+title: Drawings
-weight: 1
+weight: 2
 menus: "main"
 # list pages require at least one image to be displayed.
 resources: